openstack/charm-guide/doc/source/community/software-contrib/adding-a-charm.rst

   results to Gerrit reviews.
 * `Launchpad`_, the bug tracker and continuous delivery pipeline (publishing to CharmHub) for the OpenStack charms.
+* `Charmed OpenStack Info`_, where the information about Charmed OpenStack is declared.
 * `GitHub`_, where the OpenStack charms' source code is mirrored.
 * `CharmHub`_, where the charms are published.
 * Our `release tools`_ and documentation.